Rifyo/Machine-Learning/README.md

 # Machine-Learning
-My projects in machine learning during my spare time
+Links to learning resources in machine learning.